 Sustainable energy powers opportunity.
-Yet 1.3 billion people—one in five globally—lack electricity to light their homes or conduct business.
+Yet more than 1 billion people—one in five globally—lack electricity to light their homes or conduct business.

 Sustainable development is not possible without sustainable energy

 Nearly 40% of the world's population rely on wood, coal, charcoal, or animal waste to cook their food breathing in toxic smoke that causes lung disease and kills nearly two million people a year, most of them women and children.

 Electricity enables children to study after dark.
 It enables water to be pumped for crops, and foods and medicines to be refrigerated.
 Modern fuels for cooking and heating relieve women from the time-consuming drudgery and danger of traveling long distances to gather wood.

 Without access to modern energy, it is not possible to achieve the Millennium Development Goals, the eight-point global agenda adopted by the United Nations in 2000—whether reducing poverty, improving women's and children's health, or broadening the reach of education.
 Energy facilitates social and economic development, offering opportunity for improved lives and economic progress.

 Replacing outdated cookstoves and open fires with modern energy services would save the lives of 800,000 children who die each year as a result of exposure to indoor smoke.